valyala/gorpc/README.md

 gorpc
 =====

-Simple, fast and scalable RPC library for high load.
+Simple, fast and scalable golang RPC library for high load.

 Unlike standard library at http://golang.org/pkg/net/rpc/ it multiplexes requests over a small number of TCP connections.
 This provides the following